|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- Optional: 1 tablespoon sugar blended with 1/4 teaspoon of cinnamon
+4 teaspoons cinnamon sugar, or 1 tablespoon sugar blended with 1/4 teaspoon cinnamon, optional

 Toss chopped apricots and blueberries with lemon juice.
 Set aside.
 Grease and flour 12 muffin cups or line with paper liners.